 Arrangements for music should be made with the organist/choirmaster of the parish whose approval is required for all music and musicians used in the service.
 The couple should contact him three months prior to the wedding.
 The selections of music should follow the standards for music in a public worship service.

-- The organ may be augmented by other instruments, if desired.
-Such arrangements, including the hiring of other musicians, need to be made by the organist.
+The organ may be augmented by other instruments or the choir, if desired, at additional cost.
+Such arrangements need to be made by the organist.

-- A couple may choose to provide special honorarium wedding flowers for a fee of $75.00 for the chapel and $125.00 for the church.
+A couple may choose to provide special honorarium wedding flowers for a fee of $150 ($175 for non-members).
 These are coordinated through University Florist.
 This option allows the couple some choice of flower color and includes commemoration of the wedding in the Sunday service bulletin.

-- Couples who require specific flowers may also select flowers from a florist of her choice and at her expense.
+Couples who require specific flowers may also select flowers from a florist of their choice and at their expense.
 In many cases, the florist of choice may be University Florist in Chapel Hill.
 This option also includes commemoration of the wedding in the Sunday service bulletin.